 Capitol Theatre to WTVJ

-The conversion added to the three-story structure 200 spectator seats for its 68-by-100-foot studio on the second floor.
+The conversion added 200 spectator seats to the three-story studio to accommodate an audience for its 68-by-100-foot studio on the second floor.
 The ground floor housed the executive offices, programming and sales departments.
 The control and projection rooms were on the third floor.

-As part of the conversion, the floor of the studio was supported by newly poured concrete columns that was added 15 feet above the old theater floor and stage.
+As part of the conversion, the floor of the studio was supported by concrete columns that were added 15 feet above the old theater floor and stage.
 The newly added second floor provided space for offices beneath the studio on the ground floor.
-The design choice to add the studio above the ground level served the station well during Hurricane Andrew in 1992.
-The storm surge rose well above the street level during the worst part of the hurricane.
+The lift in the studio from the ground floor may have been fortunate during hurricanes, but even during the worst of Andrew in 1992, it was the high winds, and not flooding, that concerned Brian Norcross and others bunkered in the WTVJ studios as the storm pounded South Florida.

 Capitol Theater in Overtown